 I continue to be amazed that I’ve traded my beige box for red rocks.

 And see a few things on my own, too.
-In particular some rock art.
+In particular some Rock Images.

-We all have our favorite type of rock art.
+We all have our favorite type of Rock Images.
 Some love representation of ancient ceremonial rites.
 Others perhaps favor the spirals and similar types representing news and info for those who wander by.
 Myself?
-I find I am intrigued by archaeoastronomical rock art.
+I find I am intrigued by archaeoastronomical Rock Images.
 As a species, what happens above always intrigued us and made us wonder.
 And those celestial events ended up being a crucial part for planning purposes, religious rites, and maybe just plain old inspiration.

 A canyon off the beaten path outside of Moab has no maintained trail.
 Just an old cattle trail descending into the canyon and a somewhat sketchy climbers path exiting the canyon.
 Towards the end of the canyon and near some spires are some ancient pictographs.
 The red and yellow pigments are still prominent against the red rock hundreds of years later.
 To my non-expert eye, they look like Barrier-era pictographs.
 And it seems like a record of a comet observation from long ago.